City-of-Helsinki/linkedevents/importers.md

 >
 > From https://finto.fi/yso/en/.
 You can browse the concepts there if you wish

-Basic example would be, let's say a guitar player coming to Helsinki to perform in a concert and use suana afterwards.
+Basic example would be, let's say a guitar player coming to Helsinki to perform in a concert and use sauna afterwards.

 We might categorize it with "concert", "popular music", and "sauna" *concepts*.